suprachakra/AtlasMesh-Fleet-OS/docs/strategy/03_Objectives_and_Key_Results_OKRs.md

 * [ ] A/R sign-offs included
 * [ ] Score per declared KR type
 * [ ] No red Canon metrics for the KR window

+### OKR → Epic → FR/NFR Traceability Flow

+#### Formal Traceability Model

+**Level 1: Strategic Objectives (O-1 to O-5)**
+- **O-1 Safety**: Prove repeatable L4 operations in harsh & controlled ODDs
+- **O-2 Time-to-Value**: Demonstrate ROI and scalability (commercial proof)
+- **O-3 Agnosticism**: Prove we're credibly agnostic (vehicle, sensor, map, cloud)
+- **O-4 Regulatory**: Evidence & compliance automation
+- **O-5 UX**: Operator experience excellence

+**Level 2: Key Results (KR.O1.1 to KR.GTM.3)**
+- Each KR maps to 1-3 Canon metrics
+- Each KR has evidence pack requirements
+- Each KR has success criteria and gates

+**Level 3: Epics (E-1 to E-12)**
+- Each Epic maps to 1-2 Strategic Objectives
+- Each Epic has DoR checklist (evidence pack, variant budget, SLI targets)
+- Each Epic has verification methodology and exit gates

+**Level 4: Functional Requirements (FR-001 to FR-075)**
+- Each FR maps to 1 Epic and 1-2 OKRs
+- Each FR has acceptance criteria, telemetry, and traceability
+- Each FR has department ownership and priority

+**Level 5: Non-Functional Requirements (NFR-P-01 to NFR-Gov-01)**
+- Each NFR maps to 1-2 Epics and OKRs
+- Each NFR has SLI/SLA definitions and alert policies
+- Each NFR has measurement methodology and gates

+#### Verification Methodology

+**Monthly Traceability Audit**:
+- [ ] 100% KRs have Canon metric mappings
+- [ ] 100% Epics have DoR evidence packs
+- [ ] 100% FRs have OKR linkages
+- [ ] 100% NFRs have SLI instrumentation
+- [ ] 100% features have traceability chains

+**Quarterly Outcome Quality (OQ) Review**:
+- [ ] Compare SLIs vs targets for shipped features
+- [ ] Validate evidence pack completeness
+- [ ] Assess traceability chain integrity
+- [ ] Feed learnings back into playbooks

 ---